 Healthcare Provider Update: Healthcare Provider for Henry Schein Henry Schein, Inc. is recognized as the world's largest provider of healthcare solutions for office-based dental and medical practitioners.
 The company distributes a wide range of products, including dental and medical supplies, equipment, and pharmaceuticals, making it a key player in the healthcare market.
 Potential Healthcare Cost Increases in 2026 As 2026 approaches, healthcare costs are projected to rise significantly, particularly for those enrolled in Affordable Care Act (ACA) marketplace plans.
 Record premium hikes are expected, with some states eyeing increases exceeding 60%.
 This steep rise is primarily driven by escalating medical costs, the looming expiration of federal premium subsidies, and aggressive rate increases from major insurers.
 Without action from Congress to extend these enhanced subsidies, many enrollees may face out-of-pocket premium increases of over 75%, transforming healthcare affordability into a critical issue for millions.
 Click here to learn more

-How Henry Schein employees can benefit from the extended federal student loan payment pause: This paper aims to provide a framework for Henry Schein employees to determine how this temporary relief can most benefit their financial situation,' suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.
+How Henry Schein employees can navigate federal student loan repayment: This article provides a framework for Henry Schein employees to understand the current federal student loan landscape and make the most of available repayment options and employer benefits, suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.

 In this article, we will cover:

-The effects on the financial domain for Henry Schein employees: How the payment pause affects both personal and Parent PLUS Loans, important for financial planning especially for those nearing retirement.
+The effects on Henry Schein employees: How the current repayment environment affects both personal and Parent PLUS Loans.

 Articles you may find interesting: